AlexanderHeffernan/nanoGPT-AIML332-A2/report/report.md

 ![Low temperature chart](assets/1-1-low-temp.png)
 - With `temperature=1.0`, the output is more varied and interesting.
 ![Medium temperature chart](assets/1-1-mid-temp.png)
-- With `temperature=2.0`, the output can get random and sometimes doesn't make sense.
+- With `temperature=2.0`, the output can get random and is more likely to not make sense.
 ![High temperature chart](assets/1-1-high-temp.png)

 **Summary:**